Sessions

 with Lewis Petty

-This session will focus on the mental health needs and prevalence of mental health issues within the SCI population.
+This session focuses on the mental health needs and prevalence of mental health issues within the SCI population.

-Suicide prevention and suicide awareness will also be addressed.
-The session will cover the mental and emotional health needs of people with a diagnosis of SCI.
+Suicide prevention and suicide awareness are also addressed.
+The session covers the mental and emotional health needs of people with a diagnosis of SCI.

-It will discuss how you can structure a mental health focussed session and what screening tools are available.
+It discusses how you can structure a mental health focussed session and what screening tools are available.
 It aims to equip you with some tools to support your practice.

 Spinal cord injury: A therapy perspective